MrShreyas/assssignment/README.md

 - open link in browser: http://127.0.0.1:8000/api/reminders/create/

-- paste any data in any format below in content textarea in this format {
+- paste any data below in content textarea in this format {
           "date": "2023-10-01",
           "time": "12:00:00",